Specialist settlement agreement solicitors: how to choose the right solicitor for you

 1. Decide what your objectives from the negotiations are

-Before you speak to a solicitor, make sure that you have an idea as to what you’re seeking to achieve from the settlement agreement negotiations: are you solely seeking to increase the financial terms of the agreement or do you have other objectives (such as, for example, improving your reference or strengthening the confidentiality terms in the agreement).
+Before you speak to a solicitor, make sure that you have an idea as to what you’re seeking to achieve from the settlement agreement negotiations: are you solely seeking to increase the financial terms of the agreement (for example, the ex gratia payment) or do you have other objectives (such as, for example, improving your reference or strengthening the confidentiality terms in the agreement).

 2. Speak to your friends – can they recommend any solicitors to advise on the settlement agreement?